bkesterbyld/maroon-potato/src/pages/usecases.md

         content: >-
           Standing up one-off databases for new projects and applications proliferates silos and increases maintenance costs.
-Above provides a Digital Operations Environment to mirror key data from  big iron, SaaS, ERP, WMS, POS, CRM and other systems.
+Above provides a Digital Operations Environment to mirror key data from big iron, ERP, SaaS, WMS, POS, CRM and other systems.
 Data can be populated through connectors or through the API.
 Above's native logic tools can be used for automated cleansing and transformation.

-          Once in this collaborative environment, real-time analytics and workflow can be quickly assembled across different data sets—driving innovation in decision-making and digital experiences.
+          Once in this collaborative environment, real-time analytics and workflow can be quickly assembled across different data sets—enabling automated decisions and novel digital experiences.

           * Real-time customer profiling and targeting